 Any jumps programmed into the memory stack are shown in the Jump column on the Memories screen.

-The Current memory is highlighted by a green bar and the Next memory is highlighted by a yellow bar.
+The Current memory is highlighted in green and the Next memory is highlighted in yellow.

 The Memories screen on the monitor "follows" the Next memory as shown on the main LCD.

 Submasters Screen